f-data/ADD/README.md

 # ADD: Academic Disciplines Detector Based on Wikipedia
-This repository contains the code and evaluation results of the research paper “ADD: Academic Disciplines Detector Based on Wikipedia”.
-The purpose of the Academic Disciplines Detector (ADD) is detection of academic disciplines defined in Wikipedia at particular moment, in order to facilitate the timely detection of emerging or obsolete disciplines and enable studying of their evolution.
+This repository contains code and evaluation results for the research paper “ADD: Academic Disciplines Detector Based on Wikipedia”.
+The purpose of the Academic Disciplines Detector (ADD) is detection of academic disciplines defined in Wikipedia at particular moment, in order to facilitate the timely detection of emerging or obsolete disciplines and to enable studying of their evolution.
+The sole purpose of this repository is to provide additional details on the respective paper.

 ## Citing
 A. Gjorgjevikj, K. Mishev and D. Trajanov, "ADD: Academic Disciplines Detector Based on Wikipedia," in *IEEE Access*, vol. 8, pp. 7005-7019, 2020.